 Some nights it snowed after we had got into our swags.
 They were fine, because you were set-up.
 One night I looked up from my swag and thought “No problems tonight”.
 It was cloudless.
 Three hours later the bizzard struck.
 I folded the swag lid over, but no matter what I did, fine snow kept blasting in through any little gaps.

 Another evening we crawled into our swags with an electrical storm flashing far-off on the horizon.
 Now it’s a desert, so it doesn’t rain much, and anyway, what are the chances that that storm will come this way?
 Of course, that storm had already spotted us, and definitely headed our way.
 I was already pissed-off as I’d discovered my sacrosanct swag had been ‘modified’ back in the city.
 A mattress was gone, and my own pillow (the most important thing for me to get sleep) had been replaced with a bean bag.
 But there was more.
 Something wasn’t quite right, and I didn’t twig til too late – after these things had been taken, the swag had been rolled up the wrong way.
 They are a lot less water-proof upside down.
-The storm hit, and I sequentially curled myself away from wet spot, until I have up, and got soaked through.
+The storm hit, and I sequentially curled myself up further and further away from a growing wet spot, until I eventually got soaked through.
 Everyone got soaked that night, so it likely wouldn’t have mattered what way up the swag was.
 Rain was so infrequent we realised that the swags had never seen water-proofing in years.